javier-cestau/elearning/README.md

 ```
 rails c
 ```
-Then search for your user id and
+Then search for your user id and:

 ```
 user = User.find(your_user_id)